EmilieHolden/html-css-emilie-holden/README.md

 - Dropdown cart

 ### Installation
 Follow these steps to get a copy of the project running locally:

+- Open Terminal.
+- Change the current working directory to the location where you want the cloned directory.
-- Clone the repository: git clone https://github.com/EmilieHolden/Project-Exam-1.git](https://github.com/EmilieHolden/html-css-emilie-holden.git
+- Clone the repository: git clone https://github.com/EmilieHolden/html-css-emilie-holden.git
-- Open the repository: cd html-css-emilie-holden.git
 - Run Live Server

 ### Contact